jestjs/jest/docs/MockFunctionAPI.md

 ### `jest.mocked<T>(source: T, {shallow?: boolean})`

-The `mocked()` type helper method wraps `source` object and its deep nested members with type definitions of Jest mock function.
+The `mocked()` helper method wraps types of the `source` object and its deep nested members with type definitions of Jest mock function.
 You can pass `{shallow: true}` option to disable the deeply mocked behavior.

 Returns the input value.

-Example:

 ```ts title="song.ts"
 export const song = {